GetStream/stream-chat-swift/docusaurus/docs/iOS/combine/combine-overview.md

 When using combine extensions of the controllers, you need to call the `synchronize` method on your controller instance before starting to observe the publishers.
 This is done to avoid the side-effects from initialization and to make sure that the controller is ready to be used.

-i.e. a channel controller needs to watch a channel before its publisher can emit changes.
+for example a channel controller needs to watch a channel before its publisher can emit changes.

 It's a best practice to pass the synchronize a completion block to handle error cases.
 However, error handling is optional, and you can use synchronize as a fire and forget method.